-We are a Catholic religious education program at the Church of St. Francis Xavier for students from pre-kindergarten through the 12th grade.
-The program includes sacramental preparation, children’s sessions, adult sessions, Family Mass, Children’s Liturgy of the Word, community services, altar service training, and the Family Faith Choir.
+We are a Catholic religious education program at the Church of St. Francis Xavier for pre-kindergarten through 12th-grade students.
+The program includes sacramental preparation, children’s sessions, adult sessions, Family Mass, Children’s Liturgy of the Word, Mass Class, community services, altar service training, Family Faith Choir, and Family Faith Liturgical Dance.

 Religious Education is concerned with structuring an environment in such a way that people become intimately linked to the experience, wisdom, and tacit knowledge with others for the purpose of future religious development.
 The Religious Education curriculum in the church is the congregation gathering in community, worship, teaching, proclamation, and service.
 Its goal is the faith formation and the teaching on how to live religiously by means of spiritual practices rooted in our Christian tradition.